yunhaixiang/yunhaimath/research.md

 - Brauer groups and rational points on varieties,
 - Moduli space of abelian varieties,

 and more.
-Outside my main interests, I have interests in various topics in other areas of math.
+Outside my main interests, I also have interests in model theory and foundations of math.

 ### Publications
 - **This is the title of your paper** \\